charliechoong/MobileStore/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.0.

 ## Description
 MobileStore is an e-commerce store where buyers can view and purchase amazing products.
+Online customers can add or remove items from cart.
+Upon clicking onto an individual item, users can view a more detailed description.

+Customers can add credit card payment and submit their purchase once they have finalized their cart items and prices.

 ## Running the App
 1. ```npm install```